fastify/fastify/docs/Server.md

 ## Factory

 The Fastify module exports a factory function that is used to create new
-<a href="./Server.md"><code><b>Fastify server</b></code></a>
+<code><b>Fastify server</b></code> instances.
+This factory function accepts
-instances.
-This factory function accepts an options object which is used to customize the resulting instance.
+an options object which is used to customize the resulting instance.
 This document describes the properties available in that options object.

 <a name="factory-http2"></a>
 ### `http2`